qiime2/docs/source/install/index.rst

 Installing QIIME 2
 ==================

-QIIME 2 can be installed natively or using virtual machines.
+QIIME 2 can be installed natively or using a virtual machine.
 The following pages describe how to install the :ref:`core-distribution` in either scenario.